 Every day is a threat when tomorrow isn’t guaranteed.
 Our supported orphanages give abandoned children what they would otherwise never have access to: security, nutrition, and shelter.
 During their stay, children grow in a positive atmosphere designed for playing, learning, and loving.

-Children just south of our borders daydream of doing something great one day.
+Children just south of our border daydream of doing something great one day.
 However, poverty makes dreams like theirs seem unrealistic.
 Your support can change the odds.
 Every child deserves an education and an opportunity to have a career or learn a trade that will lead to a life of purpose and contribution.

 At the end of the day, the amount of money we raise, orphanages we support, and children we sponsor are not the only way we measure our success– we ultimately measure our success through lives changed.